Frequently Asked Questions by Puppy Buyers

 What Dog Food is the Puppy Eating?

-Puppies are eating Diamond Naturals Chicken & Rice All Life Stages, which is available at most Pet Clubs, Chewy.com and Amazon.
+Puppies are currently eating Taste of the Wild Pacific Stream Puppy, which is available at Pet Club, most feed stores, Chewy.com, and Amazon.
 I will send you home with a baggy of food so that if you wish to switch it you can transition by feeding 75% old food and 25% new food.
 As you transition through the week continually add more of the new food and less of the old.

 How often should I feed my puppy?